 Check the WP-Config file

-You may not always remember your DB Host value as localhost.
+You may not always remember your DB Host value as a local host.
 It will be different depending on the host.

 Some people suggested that they replace their localhost with the IP.
 This kind of problem is common when you run WordPress in a local server environment.
 For instance, when changed to the IP, the DB host value may seem to work on MAMP.